 Here the counterfactual is prospective rather than retrospective.
 A simple pool-based one-step objective looks like:

-The expectation is over the unknown label , or over whatever posterior the method assumes.
+The expectation is over the unknown label yy, or over whatever posterior the method assumes.

 This should not be mistaken for the whole field.
 Uncertainty sampling, query-by-committee, expected model change, density weighting, and Bayesian experimental design do not reduce to one identical objective.
-What they share is a decision rule over possible additions to the training set.
+Experimental-design variants often replace downstream utility with information gain, uncertainty reduction, or identification power, but the structural move is the same: a decision rule over possible additions to the training set.
 That is why active learning only fits once the comparison protocol includes a query rule and an assumption about how labels arrive.
 The learner is not asking which existing point mattered most.
 It is asking which not-yet-labeled point would move the model into the most useful neighboring world, if acquired.

 In the abstract, Wang et al. define dataset distillation as an attempt to “distill the knowledge from a large training dataset into a small one.”

 This still fits the data-counterfactual frame, but only in a looser sense than leave-one-out or Shapley do.
 The intervention is now synthetic replacement rather than simple deletion or addition, and the search takes place in a constructed data space rather than over nearby observed subsets.
+Unlike coresets, the retained world need not be composed of actual observed examples.
 The question is whether a tiny constructed world can stand in for a much larger one under a fixed training recipe.

 Bourtoule et al. frame machine unlearning as the problem of removing data influence without paying the full cost of retraining from scratch; their SISA proposal is one systems design for making that comparison operational at lower cost (paper).